gshotwell/vitamin_d_covid/index.md

 # The argument for supplementation
-- Vitamin D reduces the risk of [other](https://www.bmj.com/content/356/bmj.i6583) (Martineau et al, February 2017) acute respiratory infections.
+- Vitamin D reduces the risk of [other](https://www.bmj.com/content/356/bmj.i6583) acute respiratory infections.
 One interesting finding of this meta-analysis is that people who were very deficient (less than 25 nmol/L) saw the largest protective effect with an adjusted odd ratio of 0.58 and a 95% CI of 0.40 to 0.82.
 These are the same populations which seem to be at risk for severe Covid-19
-- Calcitriol, the active form of Vitamin D [is active](https://www.biorxiv.org/content/10.1101/2020.06.21.162396v1) (Chee Keng Mok et al June 22, 2020) against the SARS-COV2 virus
+- Calcitriol, the active form of Vitamin D [is active](https://www.biorxiv.org/content/10.1101/2020.06.21.162396v1) against the SARS-COV2 virus
 - Patients treated with calcifediol are [less likely](https://www.sciencedirect.com/science/article/pii/S0960076020302764?via%3Dihub#tbl0005) to be admitted to the ICU than controls
 - Several studies have now observed lower vitamin D levels among severe Covid-19 patients
-- [Vitamin D is very low risk](https://www.preprints.org/manuscript/202005.0265/v1) (McCullough et al, May 2020, preprint) an adverse events of vitamin D supplementation can be easily managed by clinicians
+- [Vitamin D is very low risk](https://www.preprints.org/manuscript/202005.0265/v1) an adverse events of vitamin D supplementation can be easily managed by clinicians

 # Direct research on vitamin D and Covid

 ### Intervention studies

 *Randomized*

 - A [parallel pilot randomized open label](https://www.sciencedirect.com/science/article/pii/S0960076020302764?via%3Dihub#tbl0005) (Castillo et all, August 2020) trial of 76 patients in Spain found that the administration of calcifediol reduced ICU admission and mortality.
 Of the 50 patients treated with calcifediol.
 13/26 patients in the control group required ICU care compared with 1 in the intervention group.

 *Cohort*

 - A [small cohort trial](https://www.medrxiv.org/content/10.1101/2020.06.01.20112334v1) (Chuen Wen Tan, June 10 2020) found that just 16% of patients who received vitamin D, magnesium, and vitamin B12 required oxygen compared with 61.5% of the previous cohort who did  not receive DBM supplementation.

 ### In vitro evidence